provectus/internship/frontend/expansesui/README.md

-# User Interface For Expences API
+# User Interface For Expenses API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).